 Get Your QDRO Done Quickly: Why Former Spouses Drag Their Feet on Pension QDROs

-Is There a Time Limit for Filing a QDRO After a Divorce?
+Is There a Time Limit To File a QDRO?

 Under Massachusetts law, there is no time limit to file a QDRO after divorce.
 To move the process along and prevent delays, however, it is best to submit the QDRO with the divorce agreement.
 Putting off the preparation and filing of a QDRO often leads to procrastination - or worse.

 How Long After a Divorce Can You File a QDRO?

 As a divorce attorney, I regularly receive phone calls from panicked former spouses who were divorced a decade or earlier – who suddenly realize a QDRO was never filed after their divorce.
 The motivating factor is often that the other party has reached retirement age, at which point the receiving spouse realizes that the pension benefits he or she expected won’t start flowing without a QDRO.

 Thankfully, courts are used to receiving QDROs many years after the fact, and most of these issues can be resolved with a bit of paperwork.
 However, the more time that passes, the more difficult it generally becomes to correct problems in the divorce agreement or QDRO creation process.

 In general, there is no time limit on when a Probate and Family Court will review and issue a QDRO.
 Unfortunately, the same is not always true when it comes to retirement plan administrators, particularly if a participant dies before a QDRO is filed.